NCOA Logo

 Ok, anything else?

 You may not receive change of address information when someone has actually moved.
-NCOALink processing will yield new addresses for many of the people and companies that have moved and filed address changes with the USPS, but some will be missed because of the strictness of the NCOA matching logic (and, yes, it's designed to be that strict).
-In this sense, the information you receive from NCOALink will depend on the accuracy of the name and address information in your file and also the information filed by the relocating postal customer.
+National Change of Address processing will yield new addresses for many of the people and companies that have moved and filed address changes with the USPS, but some will be missed because of the strictness of the NCOA matching logic (and, yes, it's designed to be that strict).
+In this sense, the information you receive from NCOA will depend on the accuracy of the name and address information in your file and also the information filed by the relocating postal customer.

 Ok.
 What else can go wrong?

-You may receive a new address when the addressee has not moved at all.
+You may receive a new address from the USPS matching logic when the addressee has not moved at all.
 As strange as that sounds, it happens.
-Fortunately, these tend to appear in small numbers but do happen on a regular basis.
+Fortunately, these tend to appear in small numbers but do happen every once in awhile.

 Got it.
 Anything else I should know about?

 Yes.
-In rare cases, you may receive an incorrect new address when the addressee has moved.
+In rare cases, you may receive an incorrect new address from the USPS matching logic when the addressee has moved.
 These tend to appear in small numbers fortunately.
-Wondering why?
+Here's why.